 From BR Bullpen

 Contraction refers to the elimination of teams for the greater financial stability of the rest of the league.
-Generally, the league owners will buyout the owners of the struggling club, eliminate the club, and conduct a dispersal draft.
-A major league has not contracted since 1899.
+Generally, the league owners will buy out the owners of the struggling club, eliminate the club, and conduct a dispersal draft.
+A major league has not contracted since 1899, when the National League eliminated four teams (the Baltimore Orioles, Cleveland Spiders, Louisville Colonels and Washington Senators).

 In the winter of 2001-2002, Commissioner Bud Selig and the owners voted to contract two teams in time for the 2002 season.
 These teams were likely to be the Montreal Expos and Minnesota Twins.
-While the Expos eventually moved, Twins fans vociferously argued against contraction.
-Additionally, lawmakers forced the club to honor their lease, thus saving the Twins.
+While the Expos were taken over by Major League Baseball and eventually moved, Twins fans vociferously argued against contraction.
+Additionally, lawmakers forced the club to honor their lease, thus saving the Twins and preventing MLB from proceeding with contraction of the Expos, for lack of a second team to eliminate.

 Further Reading